-Article 24 Students wishing to be qualified as junior high school and high school teachers, teacher librarians, librarians, and curators, or to work as social education supervisors or social education specialists in the future, must acquire necessary credits from the prescribed as well as specialized subjects offered by the Faculty/Department concerned.

-- 2 Subjects necessary for qualification as junior high and high school teachers are listed in Appendix (3). - 3 Subjects necessary for qualification as teacher librarians are listed in Appendix (4). - 4 Subjects necessary for qualification as librarians are listed in Appendix (5). - 5 Subjects necessary for qualification as curators are listed in Appendix (6). - 6 Subjects necessary for working as social education supervisors or social education specialists in the future are listed in Appendix (7). - 7 Types and subjects of educational personnel qualifications that can be obtained by concurrently taking educational personnel-related specialized subjects are listed in Appendix (8).
+- Article 24 Students who want to be qualified as junior high school and high school teachers, teacher librarians, librarians, or curators or who want to work as community education workers must acquire the appropriate credits in prescribed subjects as well as specialized subjects offered by the Faculty/Department concerned. - 2 Subjects necessary for qualification as junior high and high school teachers are listed in Appendix (3). - 3 Subjects necessary for qualification as teacher librarians are listed in Appendix (4). - 4 Subjects necessary for qualification as librarians are listed in Appendix (5). - 5 Subjects necessary for qualification as curators are listed in Appendix (6). - 6 Subjects necessary for qualification as community education workers are listed in Appendix (7). - 7 Types and subjects of educational personnel qualifications that can be obtained by concurrently taking educational personnel-related specialized subjects are listed in Appendix (8).